swiftlang/swift-evolution/proposals/nnnn-strict-memory-safety.md

 ## Introduction

 [Memory safety](https://en.wikipedia.org/wiki/Memory_safety) is a property of programming languages and their implementations that prevents programmer errors from manifesting as [undefined behavior](https://en.wikipedia.org/wiki/Undefined_behavior) at runtime.
 Undefined behavior effectively breaks the semantic model of a language, with unpredictable results including crashes, data corruption, and otherwise-impossible program states.
 Such behavior can lead to hard-to-reproduce bugs as well as introduce security vulnerabilities.
-Various studies have shown that memory safety problems in C and C++ account for around [70% of security vulnerabilities in software](https://www.cisa.gov/sites/default/files/2023-12/The-Case-for-Memory-Safe-Roadmaps-508c.pdf).

 Swift provides memory safety with a combination of language affordances and runtime checking.
 However, Swift also deliberately includes some unsafe constructs, such as the `Unsafe` pointer types in the standard library, language features like `nonisolated(unsafe)`, and interoperability with unsafe languages like C. For most Swift developers, this is a pragmatic solution that provides an appropriate level of memory safety while not getting in the way.